Pustalorc/MySqlConnectorWrapper/README.md

     public string ConnectionString => "";
 }
 ```
 Note: These are `{ get; }` only properties, but you can make them `{ get; set; }` if you wish to be able to modify them mid run-time, or if you wish to serialize them into a configuration file.
-`ConnectionString` is also available and used on the `DbConnectionStringBuilder` classes to build a full connection string with the provided details.
+`ConnectionString` is also available and used on the connection string builder classes to build a full connection string with the provided details, and make the process easier for the user.

 ## Wrapper setup

 Once you have a configuration and you think you are ready to move on, you can then use the connector wrapping.
 There are 2 default implementations of the wrapper, one for [MySql.Data](https://www.nuget.org/packages/MySql.Data) and one for [MySqlConnector](https://www.nuget.org/packages/MySqlConnector).

-If either one of these doesn't fit your use case, you can always create your own by inheriting from `DatabaseConnectorWrapper` and overriding things as necessary.
+If either one of these doesn't fit your use case, you can always create your own by inheriting from `MySqlConnectionWrapper` and overriding things as necessary.
+Please note, if you want to adopt the wrapping to other database systems, you can, and should, use this other project: [DbConnectionWrapper](https://github.com/Pustalorc/DbConnectionWrapper).
+This other project will not work for connetors that do not use the [DbConnection](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbconnection) class from [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/).

 Since both wrappers function the same and are abstract to the point where they are virtually identical in method calls, I'll be using the MySqlConnector wrapper: